-I remember as a child my mother always did a spring and fall thorough cleaning of everything in sight.
+I remember as a child my mother always did a thorough cleaning of everything in sight – every Spring and Fall.
 And I have continued her habit, always thinking of it as a renewal process – a chance to start afresh.

 In my mind, there are two important things to consider about this semi-annual cleaning process:

 - Getting rid of everything you wouldn’t need next year; and